elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 % summary

 In this chapter, the tools and techniques used in building this human-computer collaborative VR-based system are described.
 The focus will be on interaction techniques for different modes of operation.
-In addition, the construction of test scenarios and the setup of the robot will also be covered in this chapter.
+In addition, the setup of the robot and the construction of test scenes will also be covered in this chapter.